DennisL68/Git-Wrap/ReadMe.md

 * PowerShell 7.2.x
 * Git for Windows

-The following provides great enancements to this solution
+The following provides some enancements to this solution

 * TortioseGit

 ## 3. How do I use this repo?

-Apply the reg files as an admin and you are done.
+Apply the reg files and you are done.

 ## 4. References and links